nikelaz/esvg-rs/README.md

 # ESVG

 ESVG is a powerful SVG optimization tool designed to reduce file sizes without compromising the visual quality of rendered graphics.
-It leverages Competitive Transformer Optimization^[1]^ to explore multiple optimization strategies and select the most efficient one.
+It leverages Competitive Transformer Optimization <sup>[1]</sup> to explore multiple optimization strategies and select the most efficient one.

-## Competitive Transformer Optimization ^[1]^
+## Competitive Transformer Optimization <sup>[1]</sup>

 At the heart of ESVG's optimization process is the Arbiter, which acts as the central orchestrator.
 The Arbiter passes the input SVG through a series of transformers, each a specialized plugin that applies various techniques to improve the SVG.
 These transformers can make a wide range of changes, such as simplifying paths, removing unnecessary elements, or applying different encoding schemes.